-- 1. Depending on the bitness of your client application, double-click to run Simba Oracle 1.1 32-bit.msi or Simba Oracle 1.1 64-bit.msi. - 2.
-Click Next. - 3.
+1. Depending on the bitness of your client application, double-click to run Simba Oracle 1.2 32-bit.msi or Simba Oracle 1.2 64-bit.msi.

+- 2. Click Next. - 3.
 Select the check box to accept the terms of the License Agreement if you agree, and then click Next. - 4.
 To change the installation location, click Change, then browse to the desired folder, and then click OK.
-To accept the installation location, click Next.

-- 5. Click Install. - 6.
+To accept the installation location, click Next. - Click Install. - 6.
 When the installation completes, click Finish. - 7.
 If you received a license file through email, then copy the license file into the \lib subfolder of the installation folder you selected above.
-You must have Administrator privileges when changing the contents of this folder. - 8.
-After installing the Simba Oracle ODBC Driver, you must install the library files for the Oracle Instant Client.
-For instructions, see Installing the Oracle Instant Client on Windows on page 9.
+You must have Administrator privileges when changing the contents of this folder.